How to Protect Your Eyes From Lasers for Your Safety

 * Everybody should know where an infrared laser beam goes.

 * In a laboratory, only use an optical table.
 Make sure all laser beams go only horizontally.
 Stop all the beams at the edge of the table.
-People should never place their faces or eyes at the same level of the laser beam, because reflected beams could leave the table.
+People should never place their faces or eyes at the same level as the laser beam because reflected beams could leave the table.